quicwg/base-drafts/draft-ietf-quic-transport.md

 Using the Length field, a sender can coalesce multiple QUIC packets into one UDP datagram.
 This can reduce the number of UDP datagrams needed to complete the cryptographic handshake and start sending data.
-This can also be used to construct PMTU probes; see {{pmtu-probes-src-cid}}.
+This can also be used to construct Path Maximum Transmission Unit (PMTU) probes; see
+{{pmtu-probes-src-cid}}.
 Receivers MUST be able to process coalesced packets.

 Coalescing packets in order of increasing encryption levels (Initial, 0-RTT, Handshake, 1-RTT; see {{Section 4.1.4 of QUIC-TLS}}) makes it more likely the